sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 <info>

-Only transitions are included to transaction entity, since all the actions that happen during the process are tied to transitions, not states.
+Only transitions are included in the transaction entity, since all the actions that happen during the process are tied to transitions, not states.
 Read more about the
 [transaction process](/concepts/transaction-process/).